The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: Introduction

-A numerical study of a jet launching and collimation can be tackled in two main ways.
-Either, we consider the disk as a boundary condition (\citealt{ustyugova1995magnetohydrodynamic,ustyugova1999magnetocentrifugally,koldoba1995simulations,ouyed1997numericala,pudritz2006controlling,porth2010acceleration,jannaud2023numerical}; and references therein), or, we include the complete physics of the disk to investigate the feedback of the disk structure on the jet launching (e.g. \cite{casse2002magnetized,casse2004radiatively,zanni2007mhd,tzeferacos2009magnetization,tzeferacos2013effects,fendt2013bipolar,jacquemin2021magnetic,takasao2022three}).
-These simulations use a turbulent diffusivity due to the development and saturation of magnetorotational instability in the disk.
-Thus, the authors have used an $\alpha$-disk prescription for the viscosity and magnetic diffusivity following Shakura-Sunyaev. \cite{mattia2020magnetohydrodynamica,mattia2020magnetohydrodynamicb, mattia2022jets} have explored more realistic diffusion coefficients including a full study of the dynamo development and saturation in the disk.
-In \cite{mattia2022jets}, the authors show how the diffusive quenching of the dynamo, taking the feedback of the large dynamo magnetic field, stabilize the system.
+A numerical study of a jet launching and collimation can be tackled in two main ways: either one can consider the disk as a boundary condition (\citealt{ustyugova1995magnetohydrodynamic,ustyugova1999magnetocentrifugally,koldoba1995simulations,ouyed1997numericala,pudritz2006controlling,porth2010acceleration,jannaud2023numerical}; and references therein) or one can include the complete physics of the disk to investigate the feedback of the disk structure on the jet launching (e.g., \citealt{casse2002magnetized,casse2004radiatively,zanni2007mhd,tzeferacos2009magnetization,tzeferacos2013effects,fendt2013bipolar,jacquemin2021magnetic,takasao2022three}).
+These simulations used a turbulent diffusivity due to the development and saturation of magnetorotational instability in the disk.
+Thus the authors used an $\alpha$-disk prescription for the viscosity and magnetic diffusivity following Shakura-Sunyaev. \cite{mattia2020magnetohydrodynamica,mattia2020magnetohydrodynamicb, mattia2022jets} have explored more realistic diffusion coefficients including a full study of the dynamo development and saturation in the disk.
+In \cite{mattia2022jets}, the authors show how the diffusive quenching of the dynamo, taking the feedback of the large dynamo magnetic field, stabilizes the system.
 A stronger quenching of the dynamo leads to lower magnetization.

 Each of these methods has its drawbacks.
 While platform simulations (using the disk as a boundary) enable the study of jets at very large scales, they have extensive degrees of freedom.
 Several distributions have to be specified at the wind injection boundary.
 Consequently, inferring a set of generic results on collimation has proven difficult.
 On the other hand, including the disk substantially increases the computation time.
-To mitigate long computation time, we have to use a lower resolution.
-In turn, smaller domains of parameters are studied.
+To mitigate a long computation time, we had to use a lower resolution.
+In turn, smaller domains of parameters were studied.